thephez/backup-readme/core/markdown/core-api-ref-remote-procedure-calls-wallet.md

 * [AbortRescan](core-api-ref-remote-procedure-calls-wallet#abortrescan): stops current wallet rescan.

 # ScanTXOutset

-[block:callout]
-{
-  "type": "danger",
+>❗️
+>
-  "body": "Experimental warning: this call may be removed or changed in future releases."
+> Experimental warning: this call may be removed or changed in future releases.
-}
-[/block]

 The [`scantxoutset` RPC](core-api-ref-remote-procedure-calls-wallet#scantxoutset) scans the unspent transaction output set for entries that match certain output descriptors.

 *Parameter #1---action*